 Exotic hornets present a significant threat to apiculture.
-Recent introductions of the yellow-legged hornet (YLH) to Europe and the Asian giant hornet (AGH) to North America, both known to attack and destroy honey bee colonies, have made it critical that for beekeepers, regulators, and the general public to be able to detect and identify these exotic hornets.
-A basic understanding of hornet biology and diagnostic characters will help with early detection and management to minimize the potential impacts to apiculture in the eastern United States if they are introduced to the region.
+Recent introductions of the northern giant hornet (NGH) to North America and the yellow-legged hornet (YLH) to Europe, both known to attack and destroy honey bee colonies, have made it critical for beekeepers, regulators, and the general public to be able to detect and identify these exotic hornets.
+A basic understanding of hornet biology and diagnostic characteristics will help with early detection and management to minimize the potential impacts on apiculture in the eastern United States if they are introduced to the region.

 The Importance of Apiculture